-One of the most frequently asked questions about Expo is: ‘If Expo provides such a wide ecosystem, can I use my favourite npm packages along with it?”
+One of the most frequently asked questions about Expo is: "If Expo provides such a wide ecosystem, can I use my favourite npm packages along with it?”
 The answer is yes, in most cases.
-In Expo project you can add any npm packages that do not require ‘react native link’ command.
+In the Expo project, you can add any npm packages that do not require ‘react-native link’ command.
 Why?
 Because ‘react native link’ modifies native libraries to make the package functional, and as we said before, you can’t manipulate native code that Expo is based on.
-To add this kind of library, you must ‘detach’ from expo to gain full control of native modules.
-Unfortunately you will also lose most of the key functionalities of Expo, such as live sharing and OTA (over the air) updates.
+To add this kind of library to your react native app, you must ‘detach’ from expo to gain full control of native modules.
+Unfortunately, you will also lose most of the key functionalities of Expo, such as live sharing and OTA (over the air) updates.
 For now, let’s add a standard npm package (one which doesn’t use ‘react native link’).
-For that we will use axios- package for making HTTP calls.
+For that, we will use axios- package for making HTTP calls.

 Let’s pick a simple goal: we want to put custom data from sample API (e.g. “https://jsonplaceholder.typicode.com/posts/1”) in an alert after scanning any QR code.

-To add axios to your project, simply go with “npm install axios” as you normally would.
+To add Axios to your project, simply go with “npm install axios” as you normally would.
 After adding new packages, you may need need to restart the project in XDE.
-Next, simply import new package to the scanner file:
+Next, simply import the new package to the scanner file:

 .. and replace the method for handling scanned QR code with the following: